 July 12, 2018

 It is done!
 I’ve FINALLY finished the first draft of The Caves of Tavannar, part one of The Crystal Keeper. 😀 Which means I now have a rough draft of book one and a near final draft of book two,The Book of Seven.
-There’s obviously still a mountain of work to do before both novels are ready to publish, but at least I’m moving in the right direction, albeit mortifyingly slowly.
+There’s still a mountain of work to do before both novels will be ready to publish, but at least I’m moving in the right direction, albeit mortifyingly slowly.

 So why I am not solo-congaing around my desk with Maracas, slurping Pina Colada through the straw of my Carmen Miranda fruit headpiece to celebrate this hard-earned achievement?

 I would, if my gruelling journey through the Devil’s Anus hadn’t stretched my body thinner than a slice of pastrami and my brain to the size of a walnut.
 Or at least that’s how writing this draft has felt.

 Loki thinks he’s had it tough.
 I’ve been falling through this soul-crushing black hole for 20 months, you puny God!

 Mock me, berate me, pelt me with rotten apples, I know that’s an insane amount of time to labour over a first draft.
 I could probably have sailed around the globe in half that time, returning home tanned, two stone lighter and feeling epic instead of sitting hunched in the darkness of my writer’s cave, becoming more and more bent out of shape from playing torture Twister with my self-destructive demons every day for the last two years.